 When compared with some of the real old hands in the game Boylesports may not seem all that old, but their 30+ year history actually makes them older than most, and may explain their more traditional feel and approach.
 What’s more, with the 2019 purchase of 13 Wilf Gilbert betting shops in England, they began expanding, and by 2022 they had 26 betting shops in England and growing.

 You will likely know the name due to their prolific sponsorship activities in the premier league and in horse racing.
 They are best known for their daily betting offers, competitive odds, and decent market depth.

 High Street Shops

 Boylesports are the largest bookie in Ireland, with shops seemingly on every corner of every high street.
-This goes for Northern Ireland too to a lesser extent, and they even have a healthy scattering of shops around Birmingham and the West Midlands in the UK as of August 2019, with more to come by all accounts.
+This goes for Northern Ireland too to a lesser extent, and they even have a healthy scattering of shops around the North West, Birmingham and the West Midlands in the UK as of August 2019, with more to come by all accounts.

 What’s interesting about Boylesports is that they really try to make an experience out of their betting shops, boasting plush carpeted venues with sofa style seating, air conditioning, complimentary refreshments, and cinema style viewing areas.
 It’s a far cry from the flat cap filled smoky rooms of old and with their expansion into the UK it could cause a few ripples.

 It also means that you can bet with Boylesports in cash if there is a shop near you, which is a massive bonus for many punters.